jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 ---
 Widget to depict a Pie Chart.
 It will automatically calculate percentages, and draw a pie chart, given a dictionary of items and their amount.
-The PieChart is purely for display purposes, and is not interactive.
+The PieChart is purely for display purposes, and is not interactive, other than a simple mouse-over effect with a tooltip.
 ![PieChart](img/dev/pie.png)

 ```python